On the statistical analysis of grouped data: when Pearson $\chi^2$ and other divisible statistics are not goodness-of-fit tests: Divisible statistics with estimated parameters

+The projection in \eqref{eqn:proj1}, characterizing divisible statistics with estimated parameters, has implications of both practical and theoretical interest.
+For instance, it enables us to express $\vthetahat(\gthetahat)$, with estimated parameter, as $\vtheta$ evaluated at the function $\Pi \gtheta$ with fixed parameter.
+The latter belongs to the class of divisible statistics and is, therefore, asymptotically Gaussian (see Section \ref{sec:chandraI} for an example).
+As formalized in Proposition \ref{prop:powerMLE} in Section \ref{sec:shift}, however, the random variable $\vtheta(\Pi \gtheta)$ should be stochastically smaller than $\vtheta(\gtheta)$, and thus, substituting $\widehat{\theta}$ in $\vtheta$ changes the entire class of divisible statistics, making them stochastically smaller.
+As described in Section \ref{sec:recovering_distr_free}, the existence of $\Pi$ is also the key fact that enables the construction of distribution-free tests, with known asymptotic distribution.

-The projector $\Pi$ is orthogonal when $b_{_\theta}=\psi_{_\theta}$. \end{proposition} One can show that $\Pi $ is a projection operator by verifying that $\Pi \Pi \gtheta=\Pi \gtheta$.
-The second equality in \eqref{eqn:projection1} tells us that $\btheta$ belongs to the kernel of the operator $\Pi$.
+Let us now analyse the structure of $\Pi$.} The second equality in \eqref{eqn:projection1} tells us that $\btheta$ belongs to the kernel of the operator $\Pi$.
 When $\btheta\neq\psitheta$, however, the kernel of $\Pi$ does not coincide with the orthogonal complement of its image.
 Hence, in general, the projection is not orthogonal, but, as noted in Proposition \ref{prop:projection}, it is when the parameters are estimated via MLE.
 For the latter, the leading term on the right-hand side of \eqref{eqn:proj1} can be expressed as

 in which $\psithetatildej$ denotes the $j$-th coordinate of the orthonormalized score function

 and $\langle \psitheta, \psitheta^{\sf T}\rangle^{-1/2}$ is the inverse square root of the Fisher information matrix.